 I truly believe so!
 I worked on this recipe in culinary school, developing it over a few days and had many people taste test it.
 Everyone believed it was real puff pastry and one of our chefs took one of my puff pastries for lunch the next day and said it help up great.

 Real, more labor intensive Puff Pastry dough is made by creating a dough and then folding in a large flattened block of butter, then rolling and folding multiple times until the butter until it distributed throughout the layers.
-In this "rough" recipe, large butter cubes are added to the dough and then folded multiple times, rather than having to do the other method.
+In this rough puff recipe, large butter cubes are added to the dough and then folded multiple times, rather than having to do the other method.

 Here are a few tips when using the Puff Pastry in a recipe: